AdrianaHelga/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line

 9-divide_and_rule:
-Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.
+A script that prints the result of POWER divided by DIVIDE, followed by a new line.

 10-love_exponent_breath:
-Write a script that displays the result of BREATH to the power LOVE.
+A script that displays the result of BREATH to the power LOVE.

 11-binary_to_decimal:
-Write a script that converts a number from base 2 to base 10.
+A script that converts a number from base 2 to base 10.

 12-combinations:
-Create a script that prints all possible combinations of two letters, except oo.
+A script that prints all possible combinations of two letters, except oo.
   Letters are lower cases, from a to z
   One combination per line
   The output should be alpha ordered, starting with aa